 This land has been slashed and burned and now grows nothing, but Jackson knows he can turn it around so it thrives once again.
 I have no doubt he can.
 There is so much hope in hearing Jackson’s passion for his land and for the plants and animals that also call it home.

-Together, we can raise enough funds to increase the size of Anolakely and help Jackson bring this land back from the destruction of slash and burn.
+The Lemur Conservation Foundation, readers of this post, and other supporters of LCF raised enough funds to increase the size of Agnolakely and help Jackson bring this land back from the destruction of slash and burn!